2023–24 FC Barcelona season: Pre-season

-On 12 May 2023, Barcelona announced they would be touring the United States to participate in the pre-season Soccer Champions Tour, with four friendly matches against Juventus in San Francisco on 22 July, Arsenal in Los Angeles on 26 July, Real Madrid in Dallas on 29 July, and Milan in Las Vegas on 1 August.
+On 12 May, Barcelona announced they would be touring the United States to participate in the pre-season Soccer Champions Tour, with four friendly matches against Juventus in San Francisco on 22 July, Arsenal in Los Angeles on 26 July, Real Madrid in Dallas on 29 July, and Milan in Las Vegas on 1 August.

+On 24 May, Jordi Alba and the club reached a mutual agreement to terminate the final year of his contract, bringing his time at Barcelona to an end.

 On 8 June, Barcelona announced that the pre-season will start with the players medical examinations on 10 July.

 On 26 June, Barcelona announced the signing of İlkay Gündoğan, on a two-year deal until 2025.
-On 30 June, Barcelona announced that they had reached an agreement to sever ties with Samuel Umtiti.
+Four days later, the club announced that they had reached an agreement to sever ties with Samuel Umtiti.

 On 5 July, the club announced the signing of Iñigo Martínez, on a two-year deal until 2025.
+A week later, the club announced that they had reached an agreement with Athletico Paranaense for the transfer of Brazilian striker Vitor Roque, with the player scheduled to arrive in the summer of 2024, and that they would face Tottenham Hotspur on 8 August to compete for the Joan Gamper Trophy at the Estadi Olímpic Lluís Companys.

-On 19 July, the club announced the signing of Oriol Romeu, on a three-year contract until 2026.
+On 18 July, Pablo Torre was loaned to Girona for the rest of the season, and the following day the club announced the signing of Oriol Romeu, on a three-year contract until 2026.

 On 22 July, the club announced that their match against Juventus on the same date would be cancelled due to a viral gastroenteritis outbreak among a significant part of the Barcelona squad.

 On 26 July, Barcelona started their pre-season with 5–3 defeat to Arsenal.
 Robert Lewandowski, Raphinha and Ferran Torres were on the scoresheet for the team.

-On 29 July, Barcelona got their first win of the pre-season, after they defeated Real Madrid 3–0 in the El Clásico thanks to goals from Ousmane Dembélé, Fermín López and Ferran Torres.
+The next day, Álex Collado departed for Real Betis for an undisclosed fee.
+Two days after that, Barcelona got their first win of the pre-season, after they defeated Real Madrid 3–0 in the El Clásico thanks to goals from Ousmane Dembélé, Fermín López and Ferran Torres; the same day, Nico González was sold to Porto for €8.5 million.

-On 1 August, Barcelona defeated Milan 1–0 thanks to a goal from Ansu Fati.

-On 8 August, Barcelona concluded the pre-season with a 4–2 win against Tottenham Hotspur to retain Joan Gamper Trophy.
-The goals were scored by Robert Lewandowski, Ferran Torres, Ansu Fati and Abde Ezzalzouli, while Frenkie de Jong was chosen as Player of the match.